“It’s a dangerous business, Frodo, going out your door.”

 The longer I garden the more I appreciate these plants.
 They usually put out their harvest while the other garden vegetables are only a few inches tall.
 They become more beautiful and vigorous every year even though I do little else than harvest and enjoy them.

 - Artichokes: These are ready for harvest when the bottom leaves begin to pull away and the tops aren’t super tight.
 Try to leave one bud to flower.
-I love the way bumble bees disappear into the flower.
+I love the way bumblebees disappear into the flower.

 Fruiting Shrubs & Trees 🌳

-There are six baby apples on this one fruiting spur.
-Thin to one.
 To ensure a good harvest you have to throw out about 80% of your baby apples.
 Weird, right?

-Blueberries: Add another application of blueberry fertilizer and ensure they get consistent water.
+Add another application of blueberry fertilizer and ensure they get consistent water.

-Apple Trees: Thin your fruit.
+Thin your fruit.
 When the apples are about dime sized, thin each spur to one apple per spur.
 Also, ensure that there is at least a hand span between fruits.
 Whenever my apples touch there’s usually something in the middle spoiling both of them.

 Fertilizer: I have comfrey planted in my fruit tree guilds.
 This time of year I like to chop and drop the leaves for fertilizer then cover them with wood mulch.
 Ensure mulch doesn’t touch the tree truck.
 This can cause trunk rot.